top of page

 Key Principles of Consent

-2. Lack of Awareness: Misunderstandings about what DNA testing entails can lead to uninformed consent.
+• Lack of Awareness: Misconceptions about DNA testing often lead to uninformed choices.

 Potential Privacy Risks

-• Identity Theft: DNA data, if mishandled, could potentially be exploited for fraudulent purposes.
+• Identity Theft: Genetic data, if exposed, can be misused.

 2. Education and Awareness